-This insight can be applied also on the semi-discrete setting system.
-Then, the solution of Eq. \eqref{eq:disDynamicalSystem} can be formulated as

-where the $\{\bm{v}_i\}_{i=1}^L$ are the spatial structures and $\{a_i(t)\}_{i=1}^L$ are the corresponding time functions.
-Note that in some cases (e.g. linear diffusion or \ac{TV} flow \cite{burger2016spectral}) Eqs. \eqref{eq:PDESolution} and \eqref{eq:disFormSolDMD} achieve equality for finite or infinite $L$.
+where $\{\bm{v}_i\}_{i=1}^L$ are spatial structures and $\{a_i(t)\}_{i=1}^L$ are the corresponding time profiles.
+Note that in some cases (e.g. linear diffusion or \ac{TV} flow, as shown in \cite{burger2016spectral}) Eqs. \eqref{eq:PDESolution} and \eqref{eq:disFormSolDMD} reach equality for finite or infinite $L$.

-This is the basis of the general spectral decomposition suggested by Katzir \& Gilboa in \cite{gilboa2018nonlinear,Katzir2017Thesis}.
-The initial condition of Eq. \eqref{eq:PDE} is reconstructed with spatial structures that decay according to a known time function.
-More formally, given the solution, $u(x,t)$, we solve the following optimization problem
+This is the basis of the general spectral decomposition suggested in the thesis of \cite{Katzir2017Thesis} and summarized in the book of \cite{gilboa2018nonlinear} (chapter 9).
+The initial condition of Eq. \eqref{eq:PDE} is reconstructed with spatial structures that decay according to a known time profile.
+More formally, given the solution, $u(x,t)$, the spatial structures are the vectors of the minimizer of the following optimization problem,

-where $\mathcal{U}$ is a matrix of the sampled solution in the time and space domains, $\mathcal{H}$ is a matrix which its columns are the main spatial structures, and $\mathcal{D}$ is a dictionary of decay profiles.
-More formally, we can write them as
+where $\mathcal{U}$ is a matrix of the sampled solution in time and space, $\mathcal{H}$ is a matrix containing (in its columns) the main spatial structures, and $\mathcal{D}$ is a dictionary of decay profiles.
+One can formulate these matrices as